 Good news for pescatarians and seafood lovers, because fish is another food that’s great for maintaining your eyesight.
 Cold-water fish such as salmon, tuna, mackerel and sardines contain omega-3 fatty acids, which work to protect your eyes from becoming dry and reduce the development of macular degeneration and cataracts – cloudy patches that develop in the lens of your eye and can cause blurred or misty vision.

 Eggs are delicious, whether they are made into a tasty omelette, boiled or scrambled for breakfast.
 But did you know that they are rich in lutein and vitamin A, which can help eye health and function?
+For a plant-based option choose dark leafy greens like kale and spinach.

 If you’re beginning to get bored of salads, there are a number of delicious ways in which you can make them more exciting.
 Adding a mixture of beans and pulses, such as kidney beans, black-eyed peas and lentils will not only add flavour but can help to protect the eye’s retina.